karatelabs/karate/karate-netty/README.md

 #### Custom Classpath
 Karate allows you to use custom Java code or 3rd party Java libraries using [Java interop](https://github.com/intuit/karate#calling-java).
 Normally those who do this use Karate in the context of [Maven](https://maven.apache.org) or [Gradle](https://gradle.org) - and the [classpath](https://github.com/intuit/karate#classpath) would be set automatically.

 You can use the standalone JAR and still depend on external Java code - but you have to set the classpath for this to work.
 The entry-point for the Karate command-line app is `com.intuit.karate.Main`.
-Here is an example of using the 3rd-party [SikuliX](http://sikulix.com) library, assuming it is in the current working directory.
+Here is an example of using the [Karate Robot](https://github.com/intuit/karate/tree/master/karate-robot) library [as a JAR file](https://github.com/intuit/karate/wiki/ZIP-Release#karate-robot) assuming it is in the current working directory.

 ```
-java -cp karate.jar:sikulixapi.jar com.intuit.karate.Main test.feature
+java -cp karate.jar:karate-robot.jar com.intuit.karate.Main test.feature
 ```

 If on Windows, note that the path-separator is `;` instead of `:` as seen above for Mac / Linux.
 Refer this [post](https://stackoverflow.com/a/56458094/143475) for more details.